 Is your business growing and your customer base increasing?
-Are you shipping order quantities that you simply can’t keep up with?
-When you first started your business, it made sense to store your products in your garage and head to the post office every time an order was ready to send.
+Are you shipping order quantities you simply can’t keep up with?
+When you first started out, maybe it made sense to store your products in your garage and head to the post office every time an order was ready to send.
 But now you find yourself at a point where this just isn’t possible.

 “Simple Global has been an integral part of our success and ability to scale effectively.
 We trust them to handle our logistics and supply chain while we focus on growing our business.”